williamwith4ms/ao3_enhancer/README.md

 - [ ] have an icon for the extension
 - [ ] make it look pretty
 - [ ] organise the files better
+- [ ] track the time spent reading and use the word count to estimate reading speed